 We support our students best when we are in conversation with those teaching in the classroom.
 We can work with you to plan and design assignments and prompts, develop best practices for giving feedback on writing or other kinds of texts, and meet your instructional needs.

-If you would like to schedule an instructional consultation, please email us at UWC@baylor.edu.
+If you would like to schedule an instructional consultation or a class presentation, please email us at UWC@baylor.edu.
 Please submit your requests at least one week in advance of the presentation date.

 What We Can Provide

-- Class Presentations: Our standard class presentation takes about 5-10 minutes and gives a brief who, what, when, where, how, and why of the UWC.
+- Class Presentations: Our standard class presentation takes about 10 minutes and gives a brief who, what, when, where, how, and why of the UWC.
 We also include a mini-mock tutoring session so that students can see in person what we do here.

 - Assignment Design Consultations: Our staff is happy to work with you in designing your writing assignments.